groupdocs-merger/GroupDocs.Merger-Docs/net/getting-started/use-cases/how-to-merge-wav-files-using-csharp.md

 ## WAV Merger .NET API

-[GroupDocs.Merger](https://products.groupdocs.com/merger/net) allows developers to combine multiple WAV audio files in the preferred order and save them as a single file.
+Developers can use [GroupDocs.Merger](https://products.groupdocs.com/merger/net) to concatenate multiple WAV audio files in the desired sequence and save them as a single  file.

 ## About WAV File Format